 The Shortgrass Community Phase (3.1) occurs when site conditions decline due to long-term drought or improper grazing.
-Mid-statured grasses such as rhizomatous wheatgrasses and needle and thread have been largely eliminated.
+Mid-statured grasses such as needle and thread, rhizomatous wheatgrasses, and bluebunch wheatgrass have been largely eliminated.
 Short-statured species such as blue grama and prairie Junegrass dominate the plant community.
-The subshrub prairie sagewort is common.
+The subshrub prairie sagewort may also be common.